Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Supervisors whose charges become bottlenecks do have some responsibility for the situation.
 Certainly supervisors cannot be fully aware of conditions from minute to minute, but supervisors can be held responsible for the problematic behavior people who have been bottlenecks for a month or more, or who are repeat offenders.
 And supervisors who have more than one subordinate who is a bottleneck are also problematic.
 The supervisor's supervisor must address these failures as performance issues for the supervisor.

 Finally, does your organization reward martyrs — the people who work killing hours for months on end because only they know how to do whatever it is they do?
 Rewarding martyrs creates more martyrs.
 In the long run, martyrdom hurts the organization.
-First in this series Go to top Top Next issue: Grace Under Fire: I Next Issue
+Bottlenecks: I First issue in this series Go to top Top Next issue: Grace Under Fire: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!